MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-search-link-unlink-record.md

 The topic explains how to Search for records, link a record to the conversation, and unlink a record from the conversation.

-You can search for the records in two ways.
+You can search for the records in two ways:

+- Inline search
+- Advanced search

 ## Search for records using inline search option

 You accept an incoming conversation request, and there is no customer record identified in Omnichannel for Customer Service.
-In this case, use the inline search option in the customer profile (contact or account) form and **Case** form to search for a contact or account and case respectively.
+In this case, use the inline search option in the customer (contact or account) section and case section to search for a contact or account and case respectively.

 The inline search is based on the Lookup View and Quick Find View.
 You can search the fields (attributes) that is based on the Lookup View and Quick View Field.

-For Customer profile (contact or account), you can search for Contact or Account entity.
+For the customer (contact or account) section, you can search for Contact or Account entity.
 By default, you can search using the following fields.

 |Entity|Fields|
 |----------|----------|